 Meetings are typically held with sustainability or corporate responsibility professionals or with the senior leadership team.

-From time to time the CFB is invited to consult on corporate remuneration proposals, and it is our policy to respond constructively to these consultations.
+From time to time Epworth is invited to consult on corporate remuneration proposals, and it is our policy to respond constructively to these consultations.

-The CFB may respond to, or participate in, public policy consultations on either corporate governance, corporate reporting or wider stewardship reviews, where these are of material interest.
-The CFB may also engage with other public bodies such as regulators, government or supra-national bodies such as the OECD or EU on specific matters pertinent to ethical investment stewardship.
+Epworth may respond to, or participate in, public policy consultations on either corporate governance, corporate reporting or wider stewardship reviews, where these are of material interest.
+Epworth may also engage with other public bodies such as regulators, government or supra-national bodies such as the OECD or EU on specific matters pertinent to ethical investment stewardship.

-CFB engagement activity is published quarterly in our Responsible Investment Review for clients and online at http://www.cfbmethodistchurch.org.uk/ethics/.
+Epworth engagement activity is published quarterly in our Responsible Investment Review for clients and online at www.epworthinvestment.co.uk/news-and-library/ethical-hub/.
 More information on engagement activity is published in the annual JACEI Report to Conference, which is also available online.